Purzifal/beam_python_examples/README.md

 # beam_python_examples
-Examples on how to do stuff with Beam
+Examples on how to do stuff with Beam in python

 # Config
 you will need edit the config.py with your own information